frePPLe/frepple/doc/user-guide/model-reference/operationplan-resources.rst

 Operationplan resources
 =======================

-This table models the resource consumption associated with an operationplan.
+This table records the planned capacity consumption.
+The capacity consumption is associated with on manufacturing orders, purchase orders or distribution orders.

 **Fields**